postmannen/steward/README.md

 StartSubREQToFile bool
 // Subscriber for writing to file without ACK StartSubREQToFileNACK bool
-// Subscriber for reading files to copy StartSubREQCopyFileFrom bool
-// Subscriber for writing copied files to disk StartSubREQCopyFileTo bool
 // Subscriber for Echo Request
 StartSubREQPing bool
 // Subscriber for Echo Reply